mwkorver/lambda-gdal_translate-cli/README.md

-#Building Cloud Optimized GeoTIFFs without Servers
+# Building Cloud Optimized GeoTIFFs without Servers

 In this workshop we will:
-Learn how to build Cloud Optimized GeoTIFFs.
+* Learn how to build Cloud Optimized GeoTIFFs.
-Build VRT file using gdalbuildvrt utility
+* Build VRT file using gdalbuildvrt utility
-Use the VRT in QGIS.
+* Use the VRT in QGIS.

 Prerequisites
-Create an IAM Role for EC2 and attach policy
+* Create an IAM Role for EC2 and attach policy
-Start EC2 instance with IAM role and SSH to it.
+* Start EC2 instance with IAM role and SSH to it.
-Create and S3 bucket and upload data to it.
+* Create and S3 bucket and upload data to it.

 How does it work?
-﻿GeoTIFF﻿ is a metadata standard that allows ﻿georeferencing﻿ information to be embedded within a ﻿TIFF﻿ image file.
+**GeoTIFF** is a metadata standard that allows **georeferencing** information to be embedded within a ﻿TIFF﻿ image file.
 Cloud Optimized GeoTIFF, or COG, can be thought of a specific formulation of GeoTIFF that optimizes the in-situ use of GeoTIFF files in an Object Store such as Amazon Simple Storage Service (S3).
 COGs are useful because they allow systems to work with big geo-data files without having to first transfer typically files to local storage before accessing parts of those files.
 Being able to use data on S3, in-situ, allows many nodes in a cluster to be pointed at the same loosely coupled authoritative data.
 And even more importantly, any number of different use cases, such as tile servers, ML apps etc can be pointed at the same shared content.

 You can see documentation on the GDAL trac site done by Even Rouault in late 2016 regarding COG ﻿here﻿.
 However, you might want to read Chris Holmes write up ﻿here﻿ first, then go back and look at Even's write-up.